 An individual may have a high level of technical skills but lack the ability to work cohesively with others.
 Hiring such employees increases the likelihood of arguments and conflicts — a factor that can compromise the team goals.

-Once a leader has chosen the right members for his team, the next step is to ensure that everyone participates.
+Once a leader has chosen the right members for their team, the next step is to ensure that everyone participates.
 Teams experience greater success by drawing from the expertise of each team member.
 While some employees make good technical experts, others are skilled in administrative and financial functions.

 For any group to reach its full potential, every member should actively participate.
 The leader, on the other hand, should value the contribution of each member.